TSEYifeiZhang/tseyifeizhang.github.io/content/authors/admin/_index.md

 Interests:
   - Climate Finance and Green Finance
-  - Corporate Innovation: Patents and Products
+  - Corporate Innovation (Patents and Products)
   - Economics of AI

 Education: